docker/docs/datacenter/ucp/2.2/guides/admin/configure/integrate-with-dtr.md

 CLI.

-If you've configured DTR to use TLS certificates issued by a globally-trusted certificate authority you can skip this since all clients will automatically trust the TLS certificates used by DTR.
+If you've configured DTR to use TLS certificates issued by a globally-trusted certificate authority, you can skip this, since all clients will automatically trust the TLS certificates used by DTR.

 If you're using the DTR default configurations or configured DTR to use